 Installing Visual Studio Code

-So, now after you downloaded a file named as VSCodeSetup-version.exe, double-click on the file to install it.
-It will just take about a minute to install depending on how powerful hardware you are running.
+So, now after you have downloaded a file named as VSCodeSetup-version.exe, double-click on the file to install it.
+It will just take about a minute to install, depending on how powerful the hardware you are running.

 You will now get a UAC or User Account Control Prompt to which you will have to hit Yes.